-The investor need to prepare the results of the evaluation of a terrain for the prospect site of a nuclear facility, together with results of tests and measurements that are the basis for such evaluation, in the form of a site evaluation report.
-The site evaluation report will be subject to assessment by the PAA President, in the course of the procedure for issuing a licence for construction for a nuclear facility.
+The investor needs to prepare the results of the evaluation of a terrain for the prospect site of a nuclear facility, together with results of tests and measurements that are the basis for such evaluation, in the form of a site evaluation report.
+The site evaluation report will be subject to assessment by the PAA President, in the course of the process for issuing a licence for construction for a nuclear facility.
 No separate siting licence will be introduced.
 Before applying for a nuclear facility construction licence, the investor can however apply to the Agency's President for a preliminary assessment of the site of a future nuclear facility.

-In accordance with Article 35b point 4 of the Atomic Law on 10th of August 2012, Regulation by the Council of Ministers on detailed scope of assessment with regard to land intended for the location of a nuclear facility, cases excluding land to be considered eligible for the location of a nuclear facility and on requirements concerning siting report for a nuclear facility, came into force (hereinafter called Siting regulation).
+More detailed provision for siting are provided by Regulation of the Council of Ministers of 10th of August 2012 on detailed scope of assessment with regard to land intended for the location of a nuclear facility, cases excluding land to be considered eligible for the location of a nuclear facility and on requirements concerning siting report for a nuclear facility ("Siting Regulation").

-List of site related factors is covered by § 2 of Siting regulation.
-Excerpt from § 2 of Siting regulation is provided below.
+List of site related factors is covered by § 2 of Siting Regulation.
+Excerpt from § 2 of Siting Regulation is provided below.

-"§ 2 .A detailed scope of assessment with regard to land intended for a location of a nuclear facility shall include:
+"§ 2.
+A detailed scope of assessment with regard to land intended for a location of a nuclear facility shall include: